noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 2. Then select App Registrations under Manager
 3. Select New registration:
     - Set Name as you likes
-    - Set Supported account types to Accounts in any organizational directory and personal Microsoft accounts.
+    - Set Supported account types to Account in any organizational directory and personal Microsoft accounts.
     - Under Redirect URI, change the dropdown to Public client/native (mobile & desktop), and set the value to
       ```https://login.microsoftonline.com/common/oauth2/nativeclient```